 Bella Abrams is Chief Information Office at Sheffield College responsible for IT Services, System Development.
 Student Records and Analysis.
 She is responsible for the delivery of services to nearly 20,000 students.
 She is passionate about the use of technology across all levels of learning but particularly for vocational and part-time learners.
 Bella has a background of over 17 years in software development, project and programme management and more recently specialising in the the delivery of strategic and transformational change using technology at its core.

-Sarah has 22 years of experience working in the FE sector in Wales and England, mainly in the fields of ILT and e-learning, but also as a lecturer teaching IT, Music and Initial Teacher Training.
-In 2013-2014 she was chair of the Wales Learning Technology Forum, a Colleges Wales network group which she has also chaired in the past.
+Sarah has 23 years of experience working in the FE sector in England and Wales, mainly in the fields of ILT and e-learning, but also as a lecturer teaching IT, Music and Initial Teacher Training.
+In 2013-2014 she was vice-chair of the Wales Learning Technology Forum, a Colleges Wales network group which she has also chaired in the past.
 She is passionate about the use of technology in teaching and learning.
 Sarah is a musician and enjoys playing clarinet and saxophone in a number of musical ensembles.

 Director of CETIS with responsibilities for FE, and Director of the Institute for Educational Cybernetics at the University of Bolton